 This logic model session will draw from Theory of Change concepts including target population definition, participant strengths and challenges, reasons for program, and unintended negative outcomes.
 A logic model can help ensure that your program staff and your development staff are marching to the same tune!

 Ellen Bass launched and directs the Capacity Institute, which helps nonprofits Improve participant outcomes as a measure of mission attainment, by building and implementing their theory of change and performance management systems over two-years.
-Nonprofits have improved intermediate outcome success rates by 212% and long-term outcome success rates by 388%!
+Nonprofits have doubled their intermediate outcome success and quadrupled their long-term outcome success rates!
 For twenty years, Ellen has taught and coached staff from more than three hundred nonprofits how to use logic models and outcome measurement to strengthen participant outcomes, programs, staff, strategy, partnerships, and fundraising.
 Ellen also founded and leads the Nonprofit Performance Management Network, to improve the effectiveness of human service nonprofits nationally by engaging consultants, nonprofits and funders to invest in performance management practices.
-Ellen is a member of the Leap of Reason Ambassadors Community, which includes more than 150 nonprofit thought leaders and practitioners who advance nonprofit high performance as the norm.
+Ellen is a member of the Leap of Reason Ambassadors Community, which includes more than 200 nonprofit thought leaders and practitioners who advance nonprofit high performance as the norm.